nguyenbaviet/Reid/Readme.md

 - To inference video: run sh test.sh in detector's folder
 - To test model with map score: run sh compute_map.sh in detector's folder
 - To specific anchor sizes for your dataset: run sh compute_anchors.sh in detector's folder.
 The result will be used for your config file instead of default anchor sizes.
-Note that the size of anchors at 1st-yolo-layer should smaller than 30x30, at 2nd-yolo-layer should smaller than 60x60  and the last yolo-layer should be the remaining.
+Note that the size of anchors at 1st-yolo-layer should be smaller than 30x30, at 2nd-yolo-layer should be smaller than 60x60  and the last yolo-layer should be the remaining.
 The filters in front of each yolo-layer should be equal to (num_classes + 5) * number of anchors.
 - For more improvements of yolov4, please follow https://github.com/AlexeyAB/darknet#how-to-improve-object-detection